rilianx/Metasolver/README.md

 # BO-BSG
 [![Build Status](https://travis-ci.org/rilianx/Metasolver.svg?branch=mop-bsg)](https://travis-ci.org/rilianx/Metasolver)

-BSG-B is an adaptation of the BSG algorithm for dealing with biobjective CLPs.
+BO-BSG is an adaptation of the BSG algorithm for dealing with biobjective CLPs.
 It has two important differences w.r.t.
 BSG:

-* BSG-B uses a dynamic mechanism for orienting the search to one objective or the other by changing the configuration of the heuristic function; and
+* BO-BSG uses a dynamic mechanism for orienting the search to one objective or the other by changing the configuration of the heuristic function; and

-*  BSG-B selects the states for the next level by using well-known multi-objective criteria, i.e., non-dominated sort (nds) and crowding distance.
+*  BO-BSG selects the states for the next level by using well-known multi-objective criteria, i.e., non-dominated sort (nds) and crowding distance.

 ![flowchart](https://i.ibb.co/TcWD4G2/BSG-BO-flowchart.png)